JustinGu35/My-projects/README.md

 # My-projects

-Zelda / Parkour: open with Xcode by clicking the project file on Mac,
+Zelda / Parkour: open with Xcode by clicking the project file on Mac (preferred),
                   or Visual studio with workflow "Game development with C++"

 Avatar : open with Maya 2016